rcpch/dgc-app-backend/README.md

 - Each person who logs in to the app is a `User`.
 - Users are members of an `Organisation`, via `UserOrganisation`.
-- Children with measurements are a `Patient`, currently in exactly one `Organisation`
+- Each `Child` has measurements and are currently in exactly one `Organisation`
   - TODO MRB: change this to be many to many?

-Access to an organisation grants you read/write access to all patients within it.
+Access to an organisation grants you read/write access to all children within it.
 For parents and carers they will have their own organisation with just their children and invite in others.
 We envisage larger organisations to map to professional settings who want to use the app and not an EPR growth chart integration, but this will be in the future.

-Some patient data is encrypted as a defense against the database ever leaking.
-Patient data is encrypted with a key per organisation.
+Some child data is encrypted as a defense against the database ever leaking.
+Identifying data is encrypted with a key per organisation.
 The organisation key is not stored in the database directly but is stored encrypted with a key statically derived (PBKDF2HMAC) from the `sub` claim in the token from the login provider.
 Data is encrypted using the [Fernet](https://cryptography.io/en/latest/fernet/) helper from the Python cryptography library.